gautamanirudh/twitterdash/README.md

 * [Twint](https://github.com/twintproject/twint "Twint") package is used for fetching tweets from Twitter in realtime.
 * **Training the Sentiment Model**:
-    * [NLTK](https://github.com/nltk/nltk "NLTK") provides several modeuls for data-preprocessing and Natural Language Processing in Python.
+    * [NLTK](https://github.com/nltk/nltk "NLTK") provides several modules for data-preprocessing and Natural Language Processing in Python.
+        * Preprocessing utilities from NTLK like stopwords, porter stemmer were used during the Text preprocessing stage in preparing the training dataset to be fed into the model.
-    * [Twitter Sentiment Dataset](https://www.kaggle.com/kazanova/sentiment140 "Twitter Sentiment Dataset" )from Kaggle was also reffered for gathering data to train the sentiment-model.
+    * [Twitter Sentiment Dataset](https://www.kaggle.com/kazanova/sentiment140 "Twitter Sentiment Dataset") from Kaggle is used for gathering data to train the sentiment-model.
     * [ScikitLearn](https://github.com/scikit-learn/scikit-learn "ScikitLearn") provides useful model libraries.
-K-Means Clustering,
         * SkLeanr's TfIdf Vectorizer was used for preparing the embedded matrix.
+        * Followed by it, K-Means Clustering model is used to cluster the semantically similar words from the embedded matrix and derive the cluster centers of three different sentiments.
     * [Gensim](https://github.com/RaRe-Technologies/gensim "Gensim") provides fast utilites for training NLP models and vector embeddings.
         * Word2Vec model from gensim was used for vector embeddings.
-    * [Pickle](https://github.com/python/cpython/blob/master/Lib/pickle.py "Pickle") was used for serialiozing trained objects and using them for prediction and production.
+    * [Pickle](https://github.com/python/cpython/blob/master/Lib/pickle.py "Pickle") was used for serializing trained models and using them for prediction and production.
+The trained models were pickled and dumped in the directory for further use.

 * **Dashboard for Twitter Analysis**:
     * [Flask](https://github.com/pallets/flask "Flask") is used as backend for Dashboard.
     * [Dash](https://github.com/plotly/dash "Dash"), an HTML, CSS wrapper is used for laying out the UI for the Dashboard.
+Dash was predominantly used for setting up the Frontend of the Dashboard.
-    * [Plotly](https://github.com/plotly "Plotly") is used for all charts, plots anbd graphical visualizations on the dashboard.
+    * [Plotly](https://github.com/plotly "Plotly") is used for all charts, plots and graphical visualizations on the dashboard.

 ### Screenshots of the Dashboard

+**Using a Twitter-Username for Analysing data**

 ![dash](https://user-images.githubusercontent.com/56076028/106376026-4869f280-63b7-11eb-87fb-e1e3a6a4b817.jpeg)